irlnathan/s-generators-docs/generator-overview.md

 ###What did the Generator create?

-If you open up your project in a text editor you'll notice that a folder called `hey_look_a_folder` has been created and  a file named `example` was also created.
+Open up your project in a text editor you'll notice that a folder called `hey_look_a_folder` was created and a file named `example` was also created:

-Let's take a look at the `example` file:

 ```javascript
 /**